 In a bid to revolutionise the e-banking system of India, the Reserve Bank of India governor Raghuram Rajan and the National Payments Corporation of India (NPCI) has launched a Unified Payments Interface (UPI) in the form of a mobile app, which will make monetary transactions simple and faster.
 All you will need is a smartphone.
 This app can be used for the transaction of any amount of money below Rs 1 lakh, that can be something as low as Rs 50.

+How will this app help?
 This app will be very effective for making third-party payments.
 Today, if you have to pay money to someone else, you will need their account number, IFSC code, branch detail etc and you also have to add that person as a beneficiary.
 With the help of the UPI app, you don’t require any of that.
 All you will need is the receiver’s unique ID.
 You can share money with anyone with this app directly from account to account, without using cash.

 Also, you can use the app for making e-commerce payments and cash on delivery payments.
 After receiving the product you will need the firm’s unique ID and make the payment instantly.